 - School University of Nebraska

 - Debut August 1, 1951

 - Final Game July 29, 1962

-Born in Nebraska, he played college ball at the University of Nebraska.
+Born in Nebraska, he played college ball at the University of Nebraska after serving in the Navy during World War II and seeing combat action in the Pacific theater.
 Signed in 1950, he was playing major league ball the next year at age 26.
 It was also Mickey Mantle's rookie year with the Yankees.
 Cerv was up with the Yankees each year from 1951 to 1956, but never appeared in more than 56 games.
 He hit .341 in 1955 and .304 in 1956.